-Buy nine smoothies, and get the tenth smoothie for free!
+Buy nine smoothies, and get the 10th smoothie for free!
 Punch cards are often used for food and drink items that are consumed regularly, like smoothies, coffees, subs, pizzas, frozen yogurt, and even cupcakes.

 You might also use punch cards to gain brand loyalty in beauty and wellness.
-Massages, facials, hair cuts, and manicures would all be good candidates for punch cards.
+Massages, facials, haircuts, and manicures would all be good candidates for punch cards.

 3. Reward points

 Grocery stores, gas stations, and credit cards often give their customers reward points as a thank-you for their brand loyalty.
 The more money customers spend, the more points they earn.
-And they can redeem points for things like travel, shopping, or cashback.
+And they can redeem points for things like travel, shopping, or cash back.